Trump expected to sign new travel ban order

 - Top neurosurgeon Johnny Delashaw resigns from Swedish | Quantity of Care

-The new version was written in an effort to address problems raised by the courts and clear confusions, like explicitly exempting green card holders.
+The new version is also expected to remove language that would give priority to religious minorities.
+Critics had accused the administration of adding such language to help Christians get into the United States while excluding Muslims.

+Trump signed his original executive order in late January, sparking confusion and anger as travelers were detained at U.S. airports and barred from boarding flights at foreign airports.

-Nonetheless, it is expected to spark a new round of lawsuits and protests.
+The signing is expected to spark a new round of lawsuits and controversy.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.